jina-ai/docs/chapters/stress/instructions.md

     1. set up the configuration options in `.env`
     1. run the automatic script: `nohup bash run_test.sh > output.txt &`

+        The script automates the creation of Flows for indexing and querying (with the various Indexers).
+It then uses a client with multiprocessing to issue index and query requests.
+Both of these are done for a specific amount of time.
         `nohup` allows you to disconnect from the machine without interrupting the process.
 The output will be piped into `output.txt`.

 When the process is done, you will find the results in `output.txt`.
 Look for the lines starting with `TOTAL: Ran operation`